ibl/cbio/README.md

 ```

-(note the change in position between fun and parms)
+(note the code will check for switch over vars fun and parms)

 ### getTypesOfCancer
 ```javascript